esp-rs/book/src/getting-started/using-esp-config.md

 With a project generated via `esp-generate` this shouldn't be needed.

-See the [Configuration chapter](../application-development/configuration.md) for details how config files are organized and how to manually edit them.
+See the [Configuration chapter](../application-development/configuration.md) for details on how config files are organized and how to manually edit them.